Workshop

 Create a data frame called seal_summary

-that contains the means, standard deviations, sample sizes and standard errors for the control and nicotinic acid treated samples.
+1 that contains the means, standard deviations, sample sizes and standard errors for each of the seal species:

 You should get the following numbers: